 Charlotte Elementary School

-- Charlotte Elementary School's student population of 566 students has stayed relatively flat over five school years.
+- Charlotte Elementary School's student population of 585 students has grown by 7% over five school years.

 |Grades Offered||Grades Prekindergarten-5|